djangocon/2023.djangocon.eu/_posts/2022-08-02-ruth-ikegah.md

 >
 > I want to share how my strategy, lessons, and paths worked for me and how we can be more proactive about diversifying open source contributions in Africa.

+**Update 2022-10-06**: Due to visa problems, Ruth's keynote will be delivered virtually.
+The talk will air in Salon A-E after the opening remarks.

 Don't miss Ruth's keynote!
 [Buy your ticket]({{site.ticket_link}}) today.